 A completed Affidavit to Amend a Vital Record must be submitted to the state or local vital records office along with the required fees for registration.
 Two people (witnesses) having knowledge of the facts must complete and sign the affidavit.
 Signatures of both witnesses must be notarized.
 It is ideal if one of the witnesses on the affidavit is the informant.
 If the informant is not supporting the change you will need to contact the state Office of Vital Records.

 Amendments to the medical items on the death record must be completed by the physician that certified the cause of death.
 Documentary evidence may be required at any time at the discretion of the Office of Vital Records and Statistics.
 If required documentation is unavailable or unacceptable, a court order may be required to make requested changes.

 Birth Resulting in a Stillbirth Amendments

-Stillbirth records can be amended up to one year after the date of delivery, any other changes would require a court order.
+Stillbirth records can be amended up to one year after the date of delivery, any other changes require a court order.

-Submit an Affidavit to Amend a Vital Record, a Birth Certificate Application, a copy of the requester’s ID, and check or money order for the correct fees.
+Submit an Affidavit to Amend a Vital Record, a Birth Certificate Application, a copy of the requester’s ID, and a check or money order for the correct fees.